-There are few financial things that can weigh so heavily on a mind than worry about paying your mortgage.
-But, worrying can be good for you, in that it can be the spark that ignites the fire of action.
+There are few financial things that can weigh as heavily on a mind as worry about paying your mortgage.
+However, worrying can be good for you, in that it can be the spark that ignites the fire of action.

 The first thing to think about is the root cause of your worry.
 Broadly speaking, worry about paying your mortgage will stem from one or both of these concerns – that your mortgage payment will go up (if you are on a variable or tracker rate, or on a fixed deal coming to an end), or that something in your personal circumstances might change (such as being made redundant or losing some of your benefit entitlements).
 The effect of both, however, will be the same – you anticipate that you would struggle to afford, or not be able to afford, your mortgage payments.